smk357/stock-analysis/README.md

 ### Original Script

-The dataset consisted of daily prices (open, high, low, closing) and volume for 12 stock tickers for each day of the year the stocks were traded, for two years (2017 and 2018).
+The dataset consisted of daily prices (open, high, low, closing) and volumes for 12 stock tickers for each day of the year the stocks were traded, over two years (2017 and 2018).
 The code was designed to ouput total daily volume and percentage change in closing price for each ticker between the opening trading day and the final trading day of a particular year.

 First, a new worksheet was created to tabulate results.
 Variables storing the start time and end time were created to measure run time.
 An input box was created to allow the same code to function for any particular year.
-Sheet headings and header rows (Ticker, Total Daily Volume, Return) were created within VBA using the *range()* and *cells()* functions (e.g. *Range("A1").Value = "All Stocks (" + yearValue + ")"* and *Cells(3, 1).Value = "Ticker"*)
+Sheet headings and header rows (Ticker, Total Daily Volume, Return) were created within VBA using the *range()* and *cells()* functions (e.g. *Range("A1").Value = "All Stocks (" + yearValue + ")"* and *Cells(3, 1).Value = "Ticker"*).

 A new array holding stock tickers was created, intitialized, and populated as rows using a *for* loop: